JuliaAI/Imbalance.jl/docs/src/walkthrough.md

-Shown are the inferred types.
 It rather makes sense that gender is a `nominal` variable which is equivalent to the `Multiclass type`.
 Weight and height are`continuous` variables; although, they seem to be represented as integers in the dataset above.
 Lastly, `Index` is an `ordinal` variable that takes one of the 5 BMI levels so that should be coerced to `OrderedFactor`.

 Let's coerce the types accordingly.